amaccarini/Modelica-PhD-course/index.md

 </style>

 ### Dates:
-The next edition of the course will be held on 21-22-23 August 2024.
-Pre-registrations will open in the end of May 2024.
+The next edition of the course will be held on August 21-22-23, 2024.
+Pre-registrations will open at the end of May 2024.

 ### Max. number of participants:
 20